 - The elements mentioned above result in the technical designation.
-EL3314-0000-0016 is used in the example below. - EL3314-0000 is the order identifier, in the case of "-0000" usually abbreviated to EL3314. "-0016" is the EtherCAT revision. - The order identifier is made up of - family key (EL, EP, CU, ES, KL, CX, etc.) - type (3314) - version (-0000) - The revision -0016 shows the technical progress, such as the extension of features with regard to the EtherCAT communication, and is managed by Beckhoff. - In principle, a device with a higher revision can replace a device with a lower revision, unless specified otherwise, e.g. in the documentation. - Associated and synonymous with each revision there is usually a description (ESI, EtherCAT Slave Information) in the form of an XML file, which is available for download from the Beckhoff web site.
-From 2014/01 the revision is shown on the outside of the IP20 terminals, see Fig. "EL2872 with revision 0022 and serial number 01200815". - The type, version and revision are read as decimal numbers, even if they are technically saved in hexadecimal.
+EL3314-0000-0016 is used in the example below. - EL3314-0000 is the order identifier, in the case of "-0000" usually abbreviated to EL3314. "-0016" is the EtherCAT revision. - · The order identifier is made up of - family key (EL, EP, CU, ES, KL, CX, etc.) - type (3314) - version (-0000) - The revision -0016 shows the technical progress, such as the extension of features with regard to the EtherCAT communication, and is managed by Beckhoff. - In principle, a device with a higher revision can replace a device with a lower revision, unless specified otherwise, e.g. in the documentation. - Associated and synonymous with each revision there is usually a description (ESI, EtherCAT Slave Information) in the form of an XML file, which is available for download from the Beckhoff web site.
+From 2014/01 the revision is shown on the outside of the IP20 terminals, see Fig. "EL5021 EL terminal, standard IP20 IO device with batch number and revision ID (since 2014/01)". - The type, version and revision are read as decimal numbers, even if they are technically saved in hexadecimal.

-1.5.2 Version identification of EL terminals
+1.6.2 Version identification of EL terminals